 Departments and Offices:

-The Office Equity and Pluralism supports and advances the College’s commitment to diversity and pluralism.
+This office supports and advances the College’s commitment to diversity and pluralism.

 DRC provides advocacy and classroom accommodations, including specialized materials, technology and equipment for students with disabilities.

 This program provides support services to promote academic success for American students of African, Asian, Hispanic and Native descent.
 The programs have shown measurable success.
 Through special recruitment programs of the MCS office, total enrollment of students of color has gone from 11 percent in 1990 to 29 percent in 2004.
 The retention rate for students of color who have been through mentoring and tutoring programs is greater than that for the college as a whole.
 And 39 percent of BC’s 2004 graduating class comprised students of color, compared to 29 percent in the general student population.

 Title IX of the Education Amendments of 1972 is an all-encompassing federal law that prohibits gender-based discrimination in educational institutions that receive federal funds.

 The events calendar provides details on in-person and virtual events.

 Attend a conference and enjoy the opportunity to travel, meet leaders in the field and network!

 Explore some of the unique student leadership opportunities across the campus.